xingyingwang/smart_contracts/2024/seminar_1.md

 ### 2.1:

-Using the software tool Kleopatra from https://gpg4win.org/download.html, or whichever tool you prefer, complete the following:
+Using the software tool Kleopatra for Windows from https://gpg4win.org/download.html or GPG Suite for MAC https://gpgtools.org/, or whichever tool you prefer, complete the following:

+Open the google sheet here: https://docs.google.com/spreadsheets/d/1XOUDAe3aG9kBYQocg5VqfUnRYSLQHAlS9-SbR5SVMKw/edit#gid=0 and select the tab: Sheet-A.

 <!--
 * 1.A) Import the public key